Maurice van Son

 I have the privilege of working with a range of different types of businesses here at Relay42, with one of the more predominant sectors being telecommunications.
 It makes sense — our technology helps companies unify and activate customer data, and telcos have an abundance of that.
 They come to us in search of a way to better leverage that data to improve the customer journey.

-Having been at the table for many conversations around this topic, I've noticed a few interesting trends in the telco industry — increased competition from OTTs like WhatsApp, Facebook and WeChat; shifting consumer expectations; the urgent need to differentiate with services, products and bundles.
+Having been at the table for many conversations around this topic, I've noticed a few interesting trends in the telco industry — increased competition from OTT messaging apps like WhatsApp, Facebook and WeChat; shifting consumer expectations; the urgent need to differentiate with services, products and bundles.

 I always think to myself, "yes, of course technology can and will help with this, but you can't solve it all with tech."
 Even more important than having the most modern data management technology is having a modern way of working — and I would argue that especially in the telco industry, this means agile.
 But not just any kind of agile — agile that works for you and your company.
 Let me explain.